Agriculture

 What is Drip Irrigation?

-Drip or trickle irrigation is an efficient irrigation method that ensures less water consumption compared to surface irrigation.
-A network of pipes, valves and emitters delivers water directly to the crops' roots.
-This irrigation technique is highly suitable for most crops, including oil seeds, cash crops, vegetables and fruits.
-Also, fertigation is used to apply fertilisers using drip irrigation to carry and distribute water and nutrients.
+Drip or trickle irrigation is an efficient irrigation method that results in lower water consumption compared to surface irrigation.
+A network of pipes, valves and emitters delivers water directly to the roots of the crops.
+This irrigation technique is highly suitable for most crops, including oilseeds, cash crops, vegetables, and fruits.
+Additionally, fertigation is used to apply fertilizers through drip irrigation, which carries and distributes water and nutrients.

-The root zone receives almost all water in the drip irrigation system.
-There is nearly no wetness in surface area; thus, this method needs 25% less water than surface irrigation.
-Also, drip irrigation is suitable for saline soil conditions.
+The root zone receives almost all the water in the drip irrigation system.
+There is nearly no wetness in the surface area; thus, this method needs 25% less water than surface irrigation.
+Also, drip irrigation model is suitable for saline soil conditions.

 What is the Status of Drip Irrigation in India?

-In the 1970s, drip irrigation technologies from developed nations like the US and Israel were introduced in India.
-4374.53 thousand hectares area was noted to be under drip irrigation in 2019.
+In the 1970s, drip irrigation technologies from developed nations, such as the US and Israel, were introduced in India.
+4374.53 thousand hectares were noted to be under drip irrigation in 2019.
 Maharashtra, Andhra Pradesh, Sikkim and Karnataka are the leading users of drip irrigation.

 In 2021-22, the area covered under drip irrigation in Pradhan Mantri Krishi Sinchayee Yojana (PMKSY) was 3.58 lakh hectares.
 Also, the largest drip irrigation programme in Asia is the Ramthal (Marol) Micro Irrigation Project located in Karnataka.